Photo Credit: Jeremiah Seo

 Hi!
 I'm Boris.

-Welcome to my website!
-I am a fourth-year graduate student working in the Hatlab, a quantum information laboratory at the University of Pittsburgh.
+It's been a wild ride!
 For me, quantum computers are fascinating for two reasons.
 First, they would allow us to probe interesting physics questions, such as, "How does a complex molecule really behave?" and, "What is the fundamental nature of information?"
-Second, quantum computers don't yet exist, and building one is a huge engineering puzzle.
+Second, quantum computers don't yet exist, and building one is a huge engineering puzzle that is fun to think about!

 Education